wpmk2/notes/directives.md

 It is good practice to prefix your directives with a two or three letter acronym related to your company or the project.
 In the example above we used dm (for DevMountain).
 This helps us quickly identify component directives in our code and avoid possible naming collisions with directives provided by any external libraries used in our application.

+###Scope
+We can define one of three types of scopes for our directives:

+1. Shared: default behaviour.
+Here the directive has direct access to data or functions defined on the containing controller's (parent) scope.
+2. Inherited: the directive has it's own scope, but still has direct access to data or functions defined on the parent scope.
+3. Isolated: the directtive has it's own scope and has no direct access to data or functions defined on the parent scope.